How do we determine the fastest horse in the world? What is the fastest horse breed?

 In horse racing, there have been many such extraordinary steeds.
-Today we’re showcasing the fastest horses, as well as the legacy that the fastest horse in the world has left behind.
+Today we’re showcasing the fastest horse in the world, as well as the fastest horse breeds.

 Most of the horse world is familiar with the Triple Crown events: the Kentucky Derby, the Belmont Stakes, and the Preakness.
 But none of the fastest horse speeds have been recorded at any of these races.